 Occasionally a few musicians need to travel with a musical instrument.
 If the instrument is of moderate size, the size of a medium guitar or smaller, it can often be taken as carry-on luggage.
-But this is never certain, and dependant on the room available in the plane’s overhead storage lockers.
+But this is never certain, and dependent on the room available in the plane’s overhead storage lockers.
 Occasionally the airline might refuse to take a larger instrument or insist that it goes in the stowed luggage, at a considerable price.

 If a guitar or similar instrument is in stowed luggage it will require a case.
 Unfortunately, a standard hard case will not suffice.
-Guitars, basses and other large instrument require a flight case.
+Guitars, basses and other large instruments require a flight case.
 These are both heavy and expensive, but they will protect the instrument.

 The instrument inside the case should be padded so that it does not move about.
 Bubble wrap is the best option here.
 Also, put a length of cardboard or foam wrap between the strings and the fretboard.